-No ATS product is perfect.
-Ask questions about support options so when you encounter a problem, you can be certain that you'll be able reach someone who can help you immediately.
+No product is perfect.
+Ask questions about support options so when you encounter a problem, you can be certain that you'll be able to reach someone who can help you immediately.

-You can purchase ATS software by itself (e.g., Jobvite) or as part of an integrated HR suite with other applications for things like personnel tracking, payroll and time and attendance (e.g., BambooHR).
-According to internal Software Advice data, 56 percent of ATS software buyers choose the former while 43 percent choose the latter.
+You can purchase applicant tracking software by itself (e.g., Jobvite) or as part of an integrated HR suite with other applications such as personnel tracking, payroll, and time and attendance management (e.g., BambooHR).
+According to internal Software Advice data, 56% of ATS software buyers choose the former while 43% choose the latter.

-Because the ATS software market is highly competitive, and because the labor market and what employers value in their workforce are constantly in flux, ATS software vendors are constantly adding features to their flagship products to gain an edge and attract attention.
+The applicant tracking software market is highly competitive, and the labor market and what employers value in their workforce are constantly in flux.
+Because of this, ATS software vendors are constantly adding features to their flagship products to gain an edge and attract attention.

-Don't expect ATS software to be the cure-all for your hiring woes.
-While these systems can help you organize, streamline and scale your recruiting operation, they can't fix bad hiring strategies or an inferior employer brand.
+Don't expect ATS platforms to be the cure-all for your hiring woes.
+While these systems can help you organize, streamline, and scale your recruiting operations, they can't fix bad hiring strategies or an inferior employer brand.

-Also keep in mind that a poorly chosen or implemented ATS can do significant damage to your online candidate experience—which can cause talented applicants to drop out of your hiring funnel.
+Also, keep in mind that a poorly chosen or implemented applicant tracking system can do significant damage to your online candidate experience, which can cause talented applicants to drop out of your hiring funnel.
 Take time to ensure this transition for job seekers into your system to apply for positions is seamless, regardless of device or web browser.

-It can be tough to convince executives to invest in new software.
-When making your business case for ATS software, focus on these three ROI drivers:
+It can be tough to convince executives to invest in a new tool.
+When making your business case, focus on these three ROI drivers:

-Here are some recent articles about ATS software you should check out:
+Here are some recent articles about ATS platforms you should check out: